Unstructured Data: a Challenge for IT Decision-Makers

-So, what’s the state of corporate information in today’s enterprises?
-62 percent of the respondents reported that the unstructured data within their companies was growing between 16 and 75 percent per year.
+So, 62 percent of the respondents reported that the unstructured data within their companies was growing between 16 and 75 percent per year.
 Despite the fact that the dispersion in this result is definitely too wide, this seems to be true.

 Taneja discovered that the major drivers for unstructured data growth among survey respondents are Microsoft Office (78 percent), e-mail attachments (66 percent), and backup and archival (81 percent combined).

-Furthermore, Steve Norall, senior analyst at the Taneja Group, is inclined to think that people are not going to move all of the data into a single storage space.
+Furthermore, Steve Norall, a senior analyst at Taneja Group, is inclined to think that people are not going to move all of the data into a single storage space.
 Why?..
 Due to huge expenses.
-(Yep, yep, the open source middleware is a Joker here.)
-So, he predicts that file management and integration companies will benefit from this and “should prosper”.
+(Yep, yep, open-source middleware is a Joker here.)
+So, he predicts that file management and integration companies will benefit from this and “should prosper.”

 This means the problem is really a headache and the executives are ready to pay for a solution.
-Besides the adoption of open source data integration and file management software, I expect that any related services are going to be on the rise, as well.
-One of the probable solutions is to take an open source toolset and allocate a budget for customizing this software to your unique integration needs.
+Besides the adoption of open-source data integration and file management software, I expect that any related services are going to be on the rise, as well.
+One of the probable solutions is to take an open-source tool set (like Apatar) and allocate a budget for customizing this software to your unique integration needs.

 In this case, the unstructured data management costs may stay far below the 20 percent level expected by the executives.